lsst-ts/ts_cbp/docs/source/index.rst

    :hidden:
    :caption: Contents:

+   user_guide
    api
    cli

 Description
 -----------
-ts-cbp is a package that creates a python wrapper around Galil's DMC code which is the internal language of the controller.
+ts_cbp is a package that creates a python wrapper around Galil's DMC code which is the internal language of the controller.
 This code was written by DFM Manufacturing, who are also the company that created the physical CBP.

 Installation